ultibohub/API/README.md

 Ultibo core API for C and C++

-Note: This is an early pre-release of the API for testing only, many items are not yet included.

 ### Supported interfaces:

 The includes directory contains header files for interfaces to the following Ultibo APIs